Space Studies (SPST)

 SPST 410.
 Life Support Systems.
 3 Credits.

 A review of the physiological effects of living in space including a discussion of current and near-term life support systems equipment for the provision of oxygen, water, food, and radiation protection.
 In addition, a review will be made of the issues associated with the development of fully closed ecological life-support systems that will be essential to the long-term development of space.
-Prerequisite: SPST 200.
 On demand.

 SPST 425.
 Observational Astronomy.
 3 Credits.

 This course explores aspects of observational astronomy including monochromatic imaging, astrometry, and photometry.
 Basic observing techniques, astronomical equipment, characteristics of the night sky, data reduction, interpretations, as well as image processing techniques will be taught.
 Students will learn to operate a remotely controllable Internet telescope and CCD camera.
 A broadband Internet connection is recommended.
 Night observing is required.
-Prerequisite: PHYS 110.
+Prerequisite: PHYS 110 or consent of instructor.
 S.